Medically reviewed by Drugs.com. Last updated on May 18, 2022.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid exposure to sunlight or tanning beds.
-Olysio combination treatment can make your skin more sensitive to sunlight, especially during the first 4 weeks of treatment.
+Simeprevir combination treatment can make your skin more sensitive to sunlight, especially during the first 4 weeks of treatment.
 This may cause a severe sunburn or skin rash.
 Wear a hat, sunglasses, and protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Olysio side effects

-Get emergency medical help if you have any signs of an allergic reaction to Olysio: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Olysio: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: